Skip to navigation

 Greg and I surfcasting on windy Whatipu Beach

-Me and fishing aren't exactly good bedfellows: while I love fishing, my catch rate is bloody awful, a fact that hadn't escaped my friend and fishing partner Bill, who'd said in his last letter that he'd discovered the secret to successful fishing – to go without me.
+Me and fishing aren't exactly good bedfellows; while I love the sport, my catch rate is terrible, a fact that hasn't escaped my friend and fishing partner Bill, who said in his last letter that he'd discovered the secret to successful fishing – to go without me.
 Suffice to say that visiting Whatipu did little to change this, but at least I found a new method in which to expend heaps of energy while achieving nothing: surf casting.

-1 I'll never forget what happened when Paul asked me why Vegemite was less a spread and more an Antipodean religion: I told him to help himself to my jar if he wanted to find out why, but I forgot to tell him to only use a little bit, so he layered it on like thick jam.
+1 I'll never forget what happened when Paul asked me why Vegemite was not so much a spread as an Antipodean religion; my response was that if he wanted to find out why, he could help himself to my jar, but I forgot to tell him to only use a little bit, so he layered it on like thick jam.
 When I came back from work he declared that Aussies and Kiwis were obviously quite insane worshipping a spread that burned the roof of your mouth off; I didn't have the heart to tell him that not even the biggest fan of Vegemite would put it on toast that thickly.